Triplet oxygen

 Triplet oxygen, 3O2, refers to the S = 1 electronic ground state of molecular oxygen (dioxygen).
-It is the most stable and common allotrope of oxygen.
 Molecules of triplet oxygen contain two unpaired electrons, making triplet oxygen an unusual example of a stable and commonly encountered diradical: it is more stable as a triplet than a singlet.
 According to molecular orbital theory, the electron configuration of triplet oxygen has two electrons occupying two π molecular orbitals (MOs) of equal energy (that is, degenerate MOs).
-In accordance with Hund's rules, they remain unpaired and spin-parallel and account for the paramagnetism of molecular oxygen.
-These half-filled orbitals are antibonding in character, reducing the overall bond order of the molecule to 2 from a maximum value of 3 (e.g., dinitrogen), which occurs when these antibonding orbitals remain fully unoccupied.
+In accordance with Hund's rules, they remain unpaired and spin-parallel, which accounts for the paramagnetism of molecular oxygen.
+These half-filled orbitals are antibonding in character, reducing the overall bond order of the molecule to 2 from the maximum value of 3 that would occur when these antibonding orbitals remain fully unoccupied, as in dinitrogen.
 The molecular term symbol for triplet oxygen is 3Σ.

 Spin

 The s = spins of the two electrons in degenerate orbitals gives rise to 2 × 2 = 4 independent spin states in total.
 Exchange interaction splits these into a singlet state (total spin S = 0) and a set of 3 degenerate triplet states (S = 1).
 In agreement with Hund's rules, the triplet states are energetically more favorable, and correspond to the ground state of the molecule with a total electron spin of S = 1.
 Excitation to the S = 0 state results in much more reactive, metastable singlet oxygen.